droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 When the players all either return from the Whispering Wall or decline to do so, Strahd presents them their reward for defeating the Forest Folk: the *twilight crest* (see below).
 “It is said that the god who died here, though its name is lost to time, left several relics behind.
 This is one of them."

-> [!item]+ **Twilight Crest**
+> [!item]+ **Twilight Crest** - 9
-> _Uncommon wondrous item_
+> _Rare Magical Divine Invested_
 >
 > This small medallion is carved from petrified wood and dotted with tiny gleaming clusters of azurite.
 From dawn until dusk, the azurite is colored a deep blue.
 From dusk until dawn, the azure is instead a dark, vivid purple.
 >
 > The crest has 3 charges, and regains 1 charge at dawn.
 >
-> During the day, the crest's wielder can spend 1 charge as an action to cast *aid*.
+> During the day, the crest's wielder can spend 1 charge as an action to cast *Bless*.
 >
-> At night, the crest's wielder can spend 1 charge as an action to cast *spirit guardians* (save DC 15).
-When cast in this way, the guardians take the form of shadowy, ash-like moths, and the spell deals only necrotic damage.
+> At night, the crest's wielder can spend 1 charge as an action to cast *Bane*.
+When cast in this way, the emanation take the form of shadowy, ash-like moths.
 >
-> The wielder can spend all 3 charges as an action at any time of day to cast _enervation_ (save DC 15).
+> The wielder can spend all 3 charges as an action at any time of day to cast _[Whispers of the Void](https://2e.aonprd.com/Spells.aspx?ID=2046)_ (Fortitude save DC 26).
 If they do, the crest doesn’t regain charges for the next three dawns.

 ![[Twilight_Crest.png]]